 There are two special shortcut rhythmic notations.
-For normal dotted rhythms (3:1 ratio), if you include a period (.) in the note symbol, it will (a) assign a dot to the note just entered, (b) terminate that note, (c) prepare to receive the next note name without any space, and (d)

-automatically assign a time value to the second note equal to one-third of the first one.
+For normal dotted rhythms (3:1 ratio), if you include a period (.) in the note symbol, it will (a) assign a dot to the note just entered, (b) terminate that note, (c) prepare to receive the next note name without any space, and (d) automatically assign a time value to the second note equal to one-third of the first one.
 No time value may be entered for the second note, but octave and accidental data may.
 Ornaments and slurs (see below) following this symbol will apply to the second member.
 If you need to follow the main note with some modifying command, you can still use the shortcut (.) after that command and a space.
 The main advantage of this shortcut comes if you want to follow one dotted pair with another of the same rhythm; then you needn't enter any explicit time value for either member of the second pair.
 This is only possible because after using the shortcut, the basic (inheritable) time value is set to that of the first note in the pair, without the dot.

-For paired notes with 2:1 rhythmic ratios, the symbol , (comma) behaves similarly to the . (period) for 3:1 rhythms.
+For paired notes with 2:1 rhythmic ratios, the symbol, (comma) behaves similarly to the (period) for 3:1 rhythms.

 Xtuplets can have from 2 to 24 notes or rests.
-Normally they all have the same duration, but some may have twice the basic duration.
-The symbol for the first note of an xtuplet begins exactly like a note or rest symbol, with the name of the first note in the xtuplet, or $\mathbf{r}$ if it starts with a rest (see next subsection), and an optional time value.
+Normally they all have the same duration, but there are several options-described below-to change this.
+The symbol for the first note of an xtuplet begins exactly like a note or rest symbol, with the name of the first note in the xtuplet, or $\bf r$ if it starts with a rest (see next subsection), and an optional time value.
 However, the actual time value (including a dot if present and a basic duration that may have been inherited from the prior note) now represents the total duration of the xtuplet.
-Next (with no space, as usual) comes $\mathbf{x}$ followed by a one- or two-digit integer for the number of notes in the xtuplet.
-The only option allowed after the number is $\mathbf{n}$ , to control the printing of the number.
-A blank following $\mathbf{n}$ signals that the number should not be printed.
+Next (with no space, as usual) comes $\bf x$ followed by a one- or two-digit integer for the number of notes in the xtuplet.
+The only options allowed after the number are $\bf d$ and $\bf n$ . $\bf d$ signifies that the first note of the xtuplet should have a dot and the second, and extra flag. $\bf n$ controls the printing of the number.
+If $\bf n$ is followed by a blank, then no number will be printed.
 On the other hand, an unsigned integer is taken as a substitute number to be printed instead of the natural one.
-If one or two signed decimal numbers follow $\mathbf{n}$ (each preceded by + or -), the first is a vertical shift in \internotes, and the second, a horizontal shift in notehead widths.
-A final suboption to $\mathbf{n}$ is $\mathbf{f}$ , to flip the number vertically from its default position.
+If one or two signed decimal numbers follow $\bf n$ (each starting with + or $\bf n$ ), the first is a vertical shift in \internotes, and the second, a horizontal shift in notehead widths.
+A final suboption to $\bf n$ is $\bf f$ , to flip the number vertically from its default position.